A Must Read Guide for Businesses and Redundancies

 However, if anything speaks to the power of misplaced confidence, it’s this reality most people are ignoring.
 If you have to make tough choices, there’s never been a better time to forgo overoptimistic confidence in favour or competent evidence-based reality.

-In many ways offering voluntary redundancies seems a great option if you need to make cuts, though be mindful of the legalities of the process.
+While the creation of the vaccine's is a great step forward, it's not a fail safe for you either as an employer or as an employee.
+Your organisation has no doubt already changed in unrecognisable ways, but it's a mistake to think it will be plan sailing from here on out for everyone.
+Roles will likely be redesigned, teams restructured and some may still have to go.
+In many ways offering voluntary redundancies seems a great option if still you need to make cuts, though be mindful of the legalities of the process.
 After all, why keep people who no longer are as committed to staying?
 For many businesses, offering voluntary redundancies, ideally with enhanced packages is therefore the first stop for deciding who to shed.
 This often comes before compulsory redundancies if that first round doesn’t attract enough leavers.
 Worrying, voluntary redundancies sometimes attract the people you actually would like to keep.

 However, voluntary redundancies and early retirement, while attractive, can also be a real risk and they can deplete the ranks of some of your most effective employees.
 For example, PWC research shows that ’strategist leaders’ are the type who could best oversee the types of transformational change we’ll be going through in the next few year.
 These employees are unique in that they individually have a broader range of experience in different settings, use positive language and show humility which they often earn from disappointments or failure.